gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-01/index.md

 - Require IMDSv2 in aws_launch_configuration.
-This release allows you to configure the AWS Instance Metadata Service's (IMDS) state (enabled or disabled) and which versions of this endpoint to allow the use of via Terraform and these new variables:
+This release allows you to configure the AWS Instance Metadata Service&apos;s (IMDS) state (enabled or disabled) and which versions of this endpoint to allow the use of via Terraform and these new variables:
 - `var.enable_imds`
 - `var.use_imdsv1`

 In addition, `var.use_imdsv1` defaults to `false` to enforce use of the preferred IMDSv2 endpoint.
-If you don't need to also use IMDSv1, we recommend leaving this variable set to `false`, and updating your `start-openvpn-admin` script to this release tag.
+If you don&apos;t need to also use IMDSv1, we recommend leaving this variable set to `false`, and updating your `start-openvpn-admin` script to this release tag.

 Note that if you:
 1. are upgrading to this tag